12 Hangover 'Cures' Debunked

-Think twice before knocking back a morning-after mimosa or Bloody Mary.
+As tempting as hitting the cocktail menu for a decadent Bloody Mary or mimosa might be, think twice.
 More booze will only delay an inevitable hangover, which starts as soon as your blood alcohol level starts to dip.
 Unless you want to prolong the pain, it's probably best to get the headache and nausea over with as soon as possible.

-Activated charcoal or chlorella can lessen hangover symptoms, but liver-cleansing herbal supplements don't.
+While activated charcoal or chlorella can lessen hangover symptoms, liver-cleansing herbal supplements won't.
 In theory, they may help the liver flush enough toxins to make a difference.
 However, alternative medicine practitioner Melanie Angelis of Nourished In Eden says her clients haven't noticed much of a difference after using milk thistle, reishi mushroom, or the amino acid glycine.

-Bacon and eggs may seem like the breakfast of champions, but it's not going to help you cross the hangover finish line.
-Go for calories, not heartburn.
-Think simple, bland carbs that raise blood sugar, such as toast, oatmeal, and cereal.
+Bacon and eggs may seem like the breakfast of champions, but no one gets a gold medal for heartburn.
+Instead, think bland carbs that raise blood sugar, such as toast, oatmeal, and cereal.

 Some people swear by the Polish hangover remedy of drinking pickle juice before bed.
-Sure, the liquid has a high concentration of electrolytes (read: sodium), but gulping down this salty brew doesn't do much to cure a hangover (and it's kind of gross).
+Sure, the liquid has a high concentration of electrolytes (read: sodium), but gulping down this salty brew doesn't do much to cure a hangover (and, after a night of drinking, it's kind of gross).

 It's intuitive to want to get the bad stuff out, but bowing down to the porcelain god isn't going to save you.
-Vomiting makes you even more dehydrated and there's a risk of vomit entering your lungs.
+Vomiting increases dehydration, and there's a risk of vomit entering your lungs.
 Instead, drink water and seek medical attention if you start to shake or experience hallucinations.

-Right idea, wrong time.
-It's best to have a stomach full of food before drinking.
-Although a heavy bout of drinking may bring on a craving for a pre-bedtime burger, it's going to sit on top of all the alcohol that's going straight to your bloodstream.
+A midnight (or later) snack is a case of the right idea at the wrong time.
+It's best to have a stomach full of food before drinking, not after.
+Although a heavy bout of drinking may bring on a craving for a pre-bedtime burger, all that food is going to sit heavily on top of the alcohol that's still going straight to your bloodstream.

 There's no truth to the chemistry of combining booze in a particular order.
 Beer, wine, and spirits all contain different levels of alcohol, and it takes longer to get drunk with beer than the hard stuff.
-But once you've passed the point of no return, the feeling is basically the same.
+But once you've passed the point of no return, the feeling is equally lousy.